dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-bindings/_index.md

 }
 ```

-## Register Binding Component
+## Register binding component

-In the main program file (e.g. `Program.cs`), register the binding component in an application service.
+In the main program file (for example, `Program.cs`), register the binding component in an application service.

 ```csharp
 using Dapr.PluggableComponents;